-Recently, an agnostic by the name of Fergus Mason wrote us again.
-I believe he is an agnostic who lives in Germany.
+Recently, an atheist by the name of Fergus Mason wrote us again.
+I believe he is an atheist who lives in Germany.

 Previous, Fergus Mason claimed that the agnostic Professor Eric Kaufmann said that the rise of religious conservatives would be a disaster for the world (religious conservatives have significantly larger families than agnostics, atheists, liberals).